skedgo/android-sdk-docs/android/docs/index.md

 To begin, you'll need an API key to use our web service.
 You can get an API key from our [Developer Page](https://developer.tripgo.com).

-First, add Maven repository to the list in `build.gradle`.
+First, add the Maven repository to the list in `build.gradle`:

 ```kotlin
 repositories {